kucaahbe/appsent/README.md

 -----------

-In every application (especially big apps, where a lot of people working on it) you need many config files, where settings for different environments (development, test, and production as minimum), and you every time use own solution and blabla finish this propaganda...
+In every application (especially big apps, where a lot of people working on it) you need to have many config files, where settings for different environments (development, test, and production as minimum), and without some settings there application will fail, and sometime it takes long time to find  where was mistake.
+This gem provides easy way to handle loading different config files, validations for necessary config values, in a such way: your application will not start until you fill all needed settings, and when you done you will have access to every your in a convenient way.

 Usage
 -----